-This guidance has been agreed following consultation with the Chief Executive, theal Strategic Directorsand the Heads of Finance and Legal and the Service Leader - Legal and Democratic Services and Corporate Improvement and Finance.
+This guidance has been agreed following consultation with the Chief Executive, the Depute Chief ExecutiveStrategic Directors, the HeadDirector of Finance and Legal and the Service Leader - Director of Legal and DemocraticServices.

 13. Conclusion

 This guidance is intended to assist members and officers in the application of Standing Order 16(9) and has sought to cover the type of scenarios which might arise.
 Ultimately application of the Standing Order will rely on a common sense approach which is in line with the purpose of the Standing Order set out in Section 3 of this Guidance Note.
 This guidance is not intended to cut across existing protocols, codes, etc. and is subservient to the Standing Orders themselves.